For strangers. This was he, erected first

 So here in Wales, Low-Countries, France and Spain,

-You may behold both on the land 'and' omitted main
+You may behold both on the land main

 The conquests got, the spoils, the Trophies rear'd